 Our Conservative Approach

 Of course, no investment is without risk.
 Returns can be impacted by loans that take longer to pay off, reducing capital velocity.
 And while we have had zero principal losses to date, a default is always a possibility.
 That's why our underwriting is so rigorous and why we focus on experienced borrowers.
-A period of lower deal flow could also mean more cash sitting on the sidelines, which would drag down overall fund returns.
+A period of lower deal flow could also mean more cash sitting on the sidelines, which would drag down overall returns.

 We believe the best investors are informed investors.
 Understanding the mechanics of how returns are generated—from interest and fees to the velocity of capital—is the first step.
 The numbers are not magic; they are the result of a disciplined process, aligned interests, and a focus on a specific niche in the private credit market.